 The Best CRM for Your Real Estate Brokerage

 Good CRM software will allow your brokerage to manage their contacts more effectively, nurture leads, and get more referrals.
 In selecting the right CRM for your brokerage, you want software that will offer your agents the best features for building and nurturing relationships.
-While there are a number of options for your brokerage, we found Contactually to be the best of the bunch.
+While there are a number of options for your brokerage, Freshsales is a solid choice that provides powerful tools at an affordable price.

 Setting up your initial systems and processes should include the latest technology when possible.
-From virtual touring software to electronic signing software, incorporating these elements keeps your current, reduces paper trails, and allows for greater productivity.
-We examine the 29 best real estate software and tools for top agents, most of which are must-haves for brokerages operating in today’s market.
+From virtual touring software to electronic signing software, incorporating these elements keeps you current, reduces paper trails, and allows for greater productivity.
+Check out our list of the 29 Best Real Estate Software & Tools, most of which are must-haves for brokerages operating in today’s market.

 Step 7: Set Recruiting Plans & Strategy for Your Real Estate Brokerage